Jonarzz/DotaResponsesRedditBot/README.md

 * accept comments with extra letters added for emphasis

 #####1.3:
-* remove responses such as "thank you" and item names (anti-spam)
+* removed responses such as "thank you", hero names and item names (anti-spam)

+#####1.4:
+* fixed a bug created by 1.2 changes
+* changed submissions number in hot to 25
+* added more excluded responses

 ---
 # TODO: